 Shade looked like she wanted to cry but Dusk persisted, “Please, we’ve been walking all night.
 Let us in.”

 “Denied.
 Please leave the premise,” the box said again before going back into the wall.

 Shade fell down, taking her shoes off and started to cry.
 Dusk kicked the wall and screamed at the wall, begging to be let inside.
 The box didn’t come out again except to warn them to leave one last time.
 The two little girls didn’t move.
 They needed to get in, they needed to see the light world and take the light back with them.
 Then a man came out.
 He looked strange.
 He wore strange clothes and metal over his eyes.

 “Please let us in,” Dusk mumbled, her voice sore from shouting.

 The man said nothing and pulled out a small black box shaped like the letter “L.” Dusk realized what she was looking at and screamed.

 Then there was a loud sound Shade had never heard before and there was a hole in Dusk’s face.
 She was bleeding and fell over.
 Shade was petrified, she couldn’t move.
 She saw the black box pointed at her and then she looked up.
 Just over the wall she could see the lights.
 They were bright and colorful.
 She kept her eyes on those lights before she heard that loud sound again.
 Then she felt pain.
 Then she fell over.
 Then the man started to walk away.
 Then Shade heard the old people from their village.

 The light world has long since abandoned the dark world.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ava JellyfishWrite a Review